 Similarly, big data and analytics will soon become prevalent in the accounting industry.
 This is primarily because companies are slowly headed towards proactive than reactive strategies when it comes to handling their data.
-With accounting software big data, it would be much easier to gain insights into your earnings and expenditures and plan for the future of your company.
+With big data, it would be much easier to gain insights into your earnings and expenditure and plan for the future of your company.

 - 52% of senior executives report that they discounted data they didn’t understand.
 (PWC)

 - 25% of accounting professionals lack the skills or expertise to make greater use of data.
 (PWC)

 - Also, 59% of finance and accounting professionals say that by 2020, data science and analytics skills will be required in the industry.
 (Business Higher Education Forum, 2017)

 - An increasing number of firms are prioritizing accountants who have knowledge of data science and analytics rather than those who only know core accounting.
 (Journal of Accountancy, 2018)

 - 75% of C-level accounting executives believe data mining and new analytical technologies will impact the accounting industry.
 (ACCA, 2016)

 From data input to processing, accounting can be tedious.
 So it makes sense for many companies to use technology to optimize their operations.
 However, while the use of accounting software has undoubtedly increased in the past few years, it has yet to become the norm for all businesses worldwide.
 This is because many companies are still on the fence about using software solutions due to the challenges related to implementation.

 - The top accounting challenges facing SMBs are accounts receivables/collections (51%), cash flow (44%), paperwork (33%), closing the books monthly (28%), and payroll management (27%).
 (Wasp Barcode, 2016)